johann-solo/oliveandmango.github.io/site/content/blog/2020-10-02-quick-and-easy-one-pot-beef-stroganoff.md

 </br>
 </br>

 This is a super simple one pan dish I think you guys are going to love.
 I know you must have the same moments I have at times when I’m staring at the frozen ground beef package in my freezer and wondering what to make with it other than bolognese and meatballs.
-If I express that out load in my hubby’s presence this meal always wins out and I’m always happy to oblige.
+If I express that out loud in my hubby’s presence this meal always wins out and I’m always happy to oblige.
 Let me know if you feel the same way about it.
 </br>
 </br>
 {{< youtube X_rT3cZ3Z9c >}}